KelvinKramp/ICPC-ICD-React-python/README.md

 ```

 ### Change configuration
-In ba/icpc.py change url to pdf to your specified pdf with ICD/ICPC or other classification.
+In ba/icpc.py change url to your pdf with an ICD/ICPC or other classification.
 The current one is a Dutch version used in primary care, but there are more languages online.

 ### Start backend server:
 Install python and pip and follow the following steps: